 Here is an example of an email campaign for a month-long event.

-Your email will work better if you pay attention to these things:
+Your email will perform better if you focus on these points:

 From: BWH Plant Co